 Part of our mission with this ministry is to reach men outside of the church for Christ.
 Throughout the year, we plan various invitational events where men can gather in a more social setting to build relationships and open new opportunities for gospel impact.

-Men, join us for fellowship and discussion as Chris Brady shares on:
+Men, join us for discussion and fellowship as Al Potter shares on the topic:

 “. . . and they were

 all together in